'Adud al-Dawla: Struggle for power in Iraq and war with the Hamdanids

-On September 16, 976, Rukn al-Dawla, the last of the first generation Buyids, died.
+On 16 September 976, Rukn al-Dawla, the last of the first generation Buyids, died.
 After his death, Izz al-Dawla prepared to take revenge against Adud al-Dawla.
 He made an alliance with his brother, Fakhr al-Dawla, his father's successor to the territories around Hamadan.
 He also made an alliance with the Hamdanids of northern Iraq, the Hasanwayhid ruler Hasanwayh, and the ruler of the marshy areas of southern Iraq.
 However, Mu'ayyad al-Dawla, the third son of Rukn al-Dawla, remained loyal to his eldest brother.

 Izz al-Dawla then stopped recognizing the rule of his cousin Adud al-Dawla, and stopped mentioning his name during Friday prayers.
-Adud al-Dawla, greatly outraged by his cousin, marched towards Khuzestan and easily defeated him in Ahvaz on July 1, 977.
+Adud al-Dawla, greatly outraged by his cousin, marched towards Khuzestan and easily defeated him in Ahvaz on 1 July 977.
 Izz al-Dawla then asked Adud al-Dawla for permission to retire and settle in Syria.
 However, on the road to Syria, Izz al-Dawla became convinced by Abu Taghlib, the Hamdanid ruler of Mosul, to go fight again against his cousin.
-On May 29, 978, Izz al-Dawla, along with Abu Taghlib, invaded the domains of Adud al-Dawla and fought against him near Samarra.
+On 29 May 978, Izz al-Dawla, along with Abu Taghlib, invaded the domains of Adud al-Dawla and fought against him near Samarra.
 Izz al-Dawla was once again defeated, and was captured and executed at the orders of Adud al-Dawla.

-Adud al-Dawla then marched to Mosul and captured the city, which forced Abu Taghlib to flee to the Byzantine city of Anzitene, where he asked for aid.
+Adud al-Dawla then marched to Mosul and captured the city, which forced Abu Taghlib to flee to the Byzantine region of Anzitene, where he asked for aid.
 Adud al-Dawla then spent one year in Mosul to consolidate his power, while his army was completing the conquest of Diyar Bakr and Diyar Mudar.
 The important Hamdanid city of Mayyafariqin was shortly captured by them, which forced Abu Taghlib to flee to Rahba from where he tried to negotiate peace with Adud al-Dawla.
 Unlike the rest of the Buyids who had held the region temporarily, Adud al-Dawla had complete control of the region during the rest of his reign.

 Adud al-Dawla, now the ruler of Iraq, then took control of the territories under the control of the Bedouins and Kurds.
 He also killed almost all the sons of Hasanwayh, and appointed Badr ibn Hasanwayh, the last surviving son of Hasanwayh, as the ruler of the Hasanwayhid dynasty.
-It should be understood that during that period the word "Kurd" meant nomad.
 He then subdued the Shayban tribe, and fought against Hasan ibn 'Imran, the ruler of Batihah.
 He was, however, defeated, and made peace with Hasan who agreed to recognize his authority.
 During the same period, Adud al-Dawla had Izz al-Dawla's former vizier Ibn Baqiyya arrested, blinded, and then trampled to death by elephants.
 His corpse was thereafter impaled at the head of the bridge in Baghdad, where it would remain until Adud al-Dawla's death.